Allies of the Night

-Allies of the Night is the eighth book of The Saga of Darren Shan by Darren Shan (his real name, Darren O'Shaughnessy).
-It is part of the Vampire War trilogy, which comprises three books: Hunters of the Dusk, Allies of the Night and Killers of the Dawn.
+Allies of the Night is the eighth book of The Saga of Darren Shan by Darren Shan.
+It is part of the Vampire War trilogy, which comprises three books: Hunters of the Dusk, Allies of the Night, and Killers of the Dawn.
 Allies of the Night was first published in Great Britain by HarperCollins in 2002.
-It was then published in the Vampire War Trilogy in 2005.
+It was then published in the Vampire War trilogy in 2005.